pestphp/docs/expectations.md

 <a name="match"></a>
 ### `match()`

-The `match()` method executes the closure associated with the first array `key` that matches the value of the first argument given to the method.
+The `match()` modifier executes the closure associated with the first array key that matches the value of the first argument given to the method.

 ```php
 expect('pest')